BAN-AI-Multics/sshwifty/README.md

 Copyright © 2019-2021 NI Rui <ranqus@gmail.com>
 ```

-- Necessary third-party [dependencies](DEPENDENCIES.md) are subject to different
+Required third-party [dependencies](DEPENDENCIES.md) are subject to different terms
-  terms and conditions of use.
-Refer to the licenses and copyright statements of
-  the respective components for details.
+and conditions of use.
+Refer to the licenses of the individual components for details.

 [license.md]: LICENSE.md
 [dependencies.md]: DEPENDENCIES.md